XRPLF/xrpl-dev-portal/content/snippets/capacity-planning.md

 The `node_size` parameter determines the size of database caches.
 Ripple recommends you always set it to `huge` for production servers.
 Increased cache size requires less disk I/O and allows `rippled` to improve performance.
 The trade-off to improving performance is that memory requirements increase.

 The `node_size` parameter determines the size of database caches.
 Larger database caches decrease disk I/O requirements at a cost of higher memory requirements.
 Ripple recommends you always use the largest database cache your available memory can support.
-For production servers with the recommended 32 GB of RAM, set `node_size` to `huge`.
-For `node_size` guidelines, see the following table:
+See the following table for recommended settings.

 | Available RAM for `rippled` | Recommended `node_size` value | Notes                              |
 |:----------------------------|:------------------------------|:-----------------------------------|